 4. Plan out your meals

 Especially when you first transition to a vegan lifestyle and plant-based diet, coming up with new meal ideas can seem like a task.
-In the long run I’ve found it’s easy to whip up delicious vegan fare, but as your tastes change, planning out meals can go a long way to cut down on meal stress and keep your grocery budget in check.
+In the long run, many people find that it’s perfectly easy to whip up delicious vegan fare, but as your tastes change, planning out meals can go a long way to cut down on meal stress and keep your grocery budget in check.

 5. Explore new places to buy your groceries